A-Fisk/actiPy/notes.md

 class attribute
 - write decorator to check if dataframes are empty
 - invert light values actogram so shades dark not light
+- add to light remap so can remap based on subjective light/dark (half/what period of day we want)
+- calculate interdaily stability
+- Calculate period
+- update check datetime index decorator - add to non zero values?

 ### TODO later/maybe
 - Write documentation